ZackWilde27/FlatOut2-HLSLToSHA/README.md

 # Writing the Vertex Shader

-Math, macro, function, assembly, and string syntax is exactly the same as the pixel shader, so I won't go over those
+Math, macro, function, for loops, assembly, and string syntax is exactly the same as the pixel shader, so I won't go over those

 ### Variables